Rauwolfia Serpentina (Sarpagandha) Uses, Benefits, Dosages and Side Effects

 Rauwolfia medicinal uses

-1. Snakebite: In earlier times, it was used for a variety of diseases, including snake-bite, hypertension, insomnia, and insanity.
+1. Snakebite: In earlier times, it was used for various diseases, including snakebite tranquiliser, hypertension, insomnia, and insanity.

 2. Epilepsy: It is used for epilepsy and dysentery.